felipecruz91/linkerd-automated-canary/README.md

 # Perform a first deployment update (this server will return 200 OK)
 $ kubectl -n test set image deployment/go-server go-server-ctr=felipecruz/go-server:ok

+# Behind the scenes, Flagger is splitting traffic between the primary and canary backends by updating the traffic split resource.
+To watch how this configuration changes over the rollout, run:

+$ kubectl -n test get trafficsplit podinfo -o yaml

 # Monitor the canary deployment via the Linkerd dashboard or the CLI
 $ kubectl -n test get canary -o wide